-Hardwood floors are a beautiful floor covering choice for homes and businesses.
-They are durable and luxurious and are a popular option by interior designers and decorators.
+Hardwood floors are a beautiful floor-covering choice for homes and businesses.
+They are durable and luxurious and are a popular flooring option for interior designers and decorators.
 Hardwood floors, however, can be easily damaged when exposed to water and moisture.

 Because wood is porous, wood will absorb any water on its surface.
-When the water permeates the wood, it causes it to swell and buckle and can destroy hardwood flooring.
-The flooring will appear cracked and stained and if left untreated, may not be salvageable and beyond repair.
-Fixing water damaged hardwood floors starts first with prevention, and then with replacement or repair.
+When the water permeates the wood floor, it causes it to swell and buckle and can destroy hardwood flooring.
+The wood flooring will appear cracked and stained and if left untreated, may not be salvageable and beyond repair.

 Preventing Water Damage to Hardwood Floors

-If you’ve experienced a water leak or flood on your wood floors, it’s important to take quick action to avoid costly repairs and discourage mold growth.
+If you’ve experienced a water leak or flood on your wood floors, it’s important to take quick action to avoid costly repairs and stay ahead of a mold problem.
 Whether it was a small leak from a faucet or a flood caused by a storm, the first 24 hours are critical.
-With years of emergency restoration experience, our team has found the following steps are important to prevent water damage to hardwood floors.
+With years of emergency restoration experience, our team has found the following restoration tips are important to prevent water damage to hardwood flooring.

 Remove Water-Drenched Objects from the Floor

-As soon as possible after you’ve identified and stopped the source of the water, remove any water-soaked items off of the flooring.
+As soon as possible after you’ve identified and stopped the source of the water, remove any water-soaked items off of the hardwood flooring to start the drying process.
 Rugs, furniture, and other items should be moved to another area of the home or business.
 If possible, place the damp items outside in a warm, sunny spot to dry out.
-Leaving the items in the affected area will slow down the drying process and may accelerate mold growth.
+Leaving the items in the water-damaged affected area will slow down the drying process and may accelerate mold growth.

 Remove Excess Water